boned56k/ParadeTL/readme.md

 -------------

 This repository is open/free as in freedom.
 If you don't like it's direction, you can clone/fork it and do whatever you want with it.
 That means anything done here will be a contribution to the end purpose of delivering a translation patch for the game.
 Don't worry about your effort clashing with somebody else's.
 That is what git is for; resolving conflicts easily and showing progress.

+If you are the author of this game, you should consider using some of your time or income to translate your game to English.
+We would appreciate it.